rhealbarnett/rf-transpond/README.md

 - `fft_kz.m`: calculates the spatial FFT of the electric field solution from `rf_wave_sol.m`,
 - `kz_spectrum.m`: calls `fft_kz.m` over a range of densities,

-which are housed in the `functions/` subdirectory.
+which are all housed in the `functions/` subdirectory.\Gamma